nus-cs2103-AY1920S1/duke/tutorials/javaFxTutorialPart4.md

 </fx:root>
 ```

 1. Let’s explore the provided FXML files in Scene Builder.

     Running the tool brings up the main screen.
     Select `Open Project` > `src/main/resources/view/MainWindow.fxml`.
 Inspect each control and its properties.

    ![SceneBuilder opening MainWindow.fxml](assets/SceneBuilder.png)

 1. On the right accordion pane, you can modify the properties of the control that you have selected.
 Try changing the various settings and see what they do!

 1. On the left accordion, you can see that we have set the controller class to `MainWindow`.
 We will get to that later.

    ![Controller for MainWindow](assets/MainWindowController.png)

 1. Let’s repeat the process for `DialogBox`.
    The main difference here is that DialogBox checks `Use fx:root construct` and _does not define a controller class_.

    ![Settings for DialogBox](assets/DialogBoxController.png)

 ## Using Controllers

-As part of the effort to separate the code handling duke.Duke's logic and UI, let's _refactor_ the UI-related code to its own class.
+As part of the effort to separate the code handling Duke's logic and UI, let's _refactor_ the UI-related code to its own class.
 We call these UI classes _controllers_.

 Let's implement the `MainWindow` controller class that we specified in `MainWindow.fxml`.